Refugees and asylum seekers

 Asylum Seeker Employment Skills Support (ASESS)

-The NSW Government will provide $11.65 million to deliver a new Asylum Seeker Employment Skills Support program, to assist asylum seekers finding employment.
+The Asylum Seeker Employment Skills Support program is an $11.65 million initiative to assist asylum seekers to find employment.

 Asylum Seekers face a number of barriers particularly in relation to language and identifying long-term, skilled employment opportunities.
 As a result, Asylum Seekers experience higher unemployment and lower workforce participation.